unofficial-protonmail-desktop/application/README.md

 ### Compiling from source
 The installer is provided by *electon-builder* and processed through gulp thanks to `electron-boilerplate`.

 This will work on OS X, Linux, and Windows.
-You will need [NodeJS](https://nodejs.org) to run this app.
+You will need [Yarn](https://yarnpkg.com/en/docs/install) to run this app.
-- Install required packages: `$ npm install`
+- Install required packages: `$ yarn install`
-- Run: `$ npm start`
+- Run: `$ yarn start`
-- Build Local: `$ npm run release-local`
+- Package in a distributable format: `$ yarn run dist`
-- Build and upload to github: `$ npm run release`
+- Generate package directory without distributable: `$ yarn run pack`

 The building settings is in `./package.json` and additional configuration instructions can be found [here](https://github.com/electron-userland/electron-builder/wiki/Options).
-The building process will only create version for the current OS, therefore for creating MacOS, Windows and Linux you need to run the command from each OS.
+The building process will only create version for the current OS.
+For creating MacOS, Windows and Linux distributable you need to run the command from each OS.

 License